 It is not the job of the security team to stand in the way of the rest of the organization and be at odds with the CEO.
 In fact, these businesses are the ones that stagnate.
 It is also not the job of the CEO to turn a blind eye to the security risks inherent to business growth.

-Both the CEO and security leaders need to be effective at relaying the necessary information to each other: the CEO must effectively convey their ideas and strategy, and the security leader must be able to effectively convey the risks associated with that strategy for the CEO to make a well-informed decision about whether to move forward.
+Both the CEO and security leaders need to be effective at relaying the necessary information to each other: the CEO must effectively convey their ideas and strategy, and the security leader must be able to effectively convey the risks associated with that strategy for the CEO to make a well-informed decision in a projected duration about whether to move forward.

 The issue is, that without an objective means to convey the risks associated with the CEO’s strategy, the CISO cannot hold up their end of the relationship.